 How To Use Peppermint Oil To Keep Mice Out Of A Camper

 I have to admit I wasn’t familiar with using peppermint oil to deter rodents until doing my research for this article.
 I came across the Mountain Modern Life blog and their post on keeping mice out of a camper.
 Eric and Katie’s secret to keeping mice out of their RV is peppermint essential oil.
-This was after they tried other natural methods without success such using Irish Spring soap bars, and Bounce softener sheets.
+This was after they tried other natural methods without success such as using Irish Spring soap bars and Bounce softener sheets.

 The method that worked for them was using 100% Peppermint Oil and cotton balls.
 They soaked the cotton balls in the peppermint oil and strategically place the cotton balls around their camper where mice would try to come it or areas where there was evidence of mice.
-In some cased one cotton ball in an area was sufficient in other instances they placed two or three cotton balls.
+In some cases one cotton ball in an area was sufficient in other instances they placed two or three cotton balls.

 Why Does Peppermint Oil Work To Deter Mice?

 According to Eric, the reason peppermint oil works is because it has a very strong aroma that mice do not like.
 The aroma masks food odors and also masks the smell of predators for the mouse.
 A mouse that can’t smell food and feel safe is bound to go elsewhere.

 You can purchase 100% percent peppermint oil on Amazon